 WR0546 Creative Writing: Poetry

 1 credit (3 lec hrs/wk)

 Introduces the theory, techniques, and

 practices of poetry writing to the beginning

 student through reading published work and

 through written classroom exercises.
 Part of

 the term is spent in a writers' workshop

 discussing, analyzing and critiquing student

 writing by the class and instructor.

-WR0552 Creative Writing: Explorations 1 credit (3 lec hrs/wk) Discussion of the techniques of play writing, nature writing, and other selected nonfiction, poetry, and fiction through the reading and analysis of published work and through classroom writing exercises.
-Areas to be explored depend upon student and teacher interest.
-Part of the term is spent in a writers' workshop discussing, analyzing and critiquing student writing by the class and instructor.
+WR0552 Creative Writing: Explorations

+1 credit (3 lec hrs/wk)

+Discussion of the techniques of play writing,

+nature writing, and other selected nonfiction, poetry, and fiction through the

+reading and analysis of published work and

+through classroom writing exercises.
+Areas

+to be explored depend upon student and

+teacher interest.
+Part of the term is spent in

+a writers' workshop discussing, analyzing

+and critiquing student writing by the class

+and instructor.

-WR0593 Writing Lab
+WR0593 Writing Center

-Writing Lab is a support service for SWOCC students in the process of academic writing, providing individual assessment and instruction in specific writing problems from mechanics to content.
+O credit (variable hrs/wk) Writing Lab is a support service for SWOCC students for all their college writing, providing individual assessment and instruction in specific writing problems in the writing process, as well as in grammar and mechanics.